toonshouin/toonshouin/README.md

         </p>

 <p align="center">
-<a href="https://tree.toonstorytime.me">Click here to my linktree</a> (Using only HTML & CSS and It's also on <a href="https://github.com/toonoeichi/my-linktree">Github</a>.)
+<a href="https://tree.toonstorytime.me">Click here to my linktree</a> (Now in Svelve with TailwindCSS & DaisyUI, Avaliable on <a href="https://github.com/toonoeichi/my-linktree">Github</a>.)
 </p>

 ---
-###### Eichi Picture by [@hanakiiii14](https://www.instagram.com/hanakiiii14/) | *There maybe something hidden if you know how to find it.*
+###### Eichi Picture by [@hanakiiii14](https://www.instagram.com/hanakiiii14/) | *There maybe something hidden if you know how to find it.* | v2 since 18/04/2025

 <!---
-Credit and Inspired by Nattawatt Hongthong (https://github.com/RealNattawattHongthong) and ChokunPlayZ (https://github.com/ChokunPlayZ).
+Credit and Inspired
+v1 : Nattawatt Hongthong (https://github.com/RealNattawattHongthong) and ChokunPlayZ (https://github.com/ChokunPlayZ).
+v2 : Improved layout and theme by ToonOeichi (https://github.com/toonoeichi) !
+Feel free to copy but please don't remove this part!

-And also, PGP Signed Notes will be moved soon! but you can still try to verify it yourself in your computer and Online at https://pgptool.org/ (also, I will change key soon!)
+And also, PGP Signed Notes will be moved soon! but you can still try to verify it yourself in your computer or Online at https://pgptool.org/ (also, I will change key soon!)
 -->